Search

 Knowing how to create and stick to a budget is a beneficial skill for everyone.
-But over time, many people—of all ages and incomes—fall victim to lifestyle inflation, which can quickly derail your money management.
+But over time, many people—of all ages and incomes—fall victim to lifestyle inflation, or “lifestyle creep,” which quickly can derail your money management.

-Also referred to as "lifestyle creep," this phenomenon happens when your spending increases along with your income, sometimes so gradually you don't notice it.
-While getting a raise or switching to a higher-paying job is undoubtedly positive, not knowing what to do with extra income can end up straining your finances in the future.
+Lifestyle inflation or lifestyle creep happens when your spending increases along with your income, sometimes so gradually you don't notice it.
+While getting a raise or switching to a higher-paying job is undoubtedly positive, being careless with extra income can strain your finances in the future.
 With a little careful planning, you can avoid lifestyle creep and retake control of your budget.

 Avoiding lifestyle inflation doesn't mean that you can't reward yourself

-Let's be clear that there's nothing wrong with rewarding yourself when you get a promotion at work or reach a milestone.
-In fact, it's healthy to choose specific categories of your life to splurge on as long as they align with your values and your available budget.
+There's nothing wrong with rewarding yourself when you get a promotion at work or reach a milestone.
+In fact, it's healthy to choose

-What's challenging about lifestyle inflation is that it can cause you to fall into debt if you're not prepared to incorporate it into your financial plan.
-You want to avoid spending more money that you actually have.
-And that can, in turn, make it difficult to save for future goals, like starting a family, traveling and retirement.
+Lifestyle inflation can cause you to fall into debt if you're not prepared to incorporate it into your financial plan.
+Spending more money than you have can make it difficult to save for future goals, like starting a family, traveling and retirement.

 If you're already dealing with the effects of lifestyle creep, all is not lost.
 You can take actions to address the problem head-on.